 Third Point - Isaiah 64, NLT

-1 ]Oh, that you would burst from the heavens and come down!
+1 Oh, that you would burst from the heavens and come down!
 How the mountains would quake in your presence!
-2 [b]As fire causes wood to burn and water to boil, your coming would make the nations tremble.
+2 As fire causes wood to burn and water to boil, your coming would make the nations tremble.
 Then your enemies would learn the reason for your fame!
 3 When you came down long ago, you did awesome deeds beyond our highest expectations.
 And oh, how the mountains quaked!
 4 For since the world began, no ear has heard and no eye has seen a God like you, who works for those who wait for him!
 5 You welcome those who gladly do good, who follow godly ways.
 But you have been very angry with us, for we are not godly.
 We are constant sinners; how can people like us be saved?
 6 We are all infected and impure with sin.
 When we display our righteous deeds, they are nothing but filthy rags.
 Like autumn leaves, we wither and fall, and our sins sweep us away like the wind.
 7 Yet no one calls on your name or pleads with you for mercy.
 Therefore, you have turned away from us and turned us over to our sins.

 8 And yet, O Lord, you are our Father.
 We are the clay, and you are the potter.
 We all are formed by your hand.
 9 Don’t be so angry with us, Lord.
 Please don’t remember our sins forever.
 Look at us, we pray, and see that we are all your people.
 10 Your holy cities are destroyed.
 Zion is a wilderness; yes, Jerusalem is a desolate ruin.
 11 The holy and beautiful Temple where our ancestors praised you has been burned down, and all the things of beauty are destroyed.
 12 After all this, Lord, must you still refuse to help us?
-Will you continue to be silent and punish us?
+Will you continue to be silent and punish us?”

-We left the Upstate to give us time for the two-hour drive to Orangeburg to meet Dr Woodburn, around 6:30 pm.
-I wasn’t given a specific time to be on campus, but was aiming for around 7:00 pm.
+We left the Upstate to give us time for the two-hour drive to Orangeburg to meet Dr. Woodburn, around 6:30 pm.
+I wasn’t given a specific time to be on campus but was aiming for around 7:00 pm.

-On the trip down, I encountered a lot of demonic resistance, coming in the form of intrusive thoughts and images.
-And then, some resistance came also from myself.
-I sat on my hands as my husband drove, because an overwhelming feeling of grabbing the wheel and us crashing overtook me.
+On the trip down, I encountered a lot of demonic resistance, this was coming in the form of intrusive thoughts and images.
+And then, some resistancealso came from myself.
+I sat on my hands as my husband drove, because an overwhelming pull to grab the wheel and cause us tocrash consumed me!

-I tried to distract my brain from the negative thoughts pouring in, but Paul didn’t want me to be silly because it was bothering the girls.
-Silently, inside my brain, I kept taking authority of the unseen realm constantly, like randomly shooting in the dark.
+I tried to distract my brain from the negative thoughts pouring in by singing silly songs, but Paul didn’t want me to be silly because it was bothering the girls.
+Silently, inside my mind, I kept taking authority overthe unseen realm.
+I was randomly shooting in the dark.

 I put my ear buds in to further distract my mind by listening to soul music.
 “That’s What Friends Are For” by Gladys Knight was cued up on repeat.
-She was singing at a gala on campus while we were there.
-Other songs mostly about love and unity were also on the play list.
+She was on the docket to sing at a gala on campus while we were supposed to be there.
+Other songs about love and unity were also on the play list.